 From its first trickle high in the Andes Mountains, the Amazon River winds more than 4,200 miles through South America.
 The river and its thousand tributaries snake past frontier cities and remote villages in six countries before spilling 500 billion cubic feet of water into the Atlantic.
-More than just water, the Amazon is the lifeblood of a rainforest that is home to more than 40,000 plant species and an eclectic culture of shamans, farmers, and curious children.
+More than just water, the Amazon is the lifeblood of a rainforest that is both a biological powerhouse and an eclectic culture of shamans, farmers, and curious children.

 • “Exhilarating!
 A great adventure in a unique region.” — 2023 Traveler